-- Total Employee on Wage and Tax Statement.
-It is estimated that the Wage and Tax for December 31st will be available for the Plan Year submission.
+- Total Employees on Wage and Tax Statement.
+It's estimated that the Wage and Tax for December 31st will be available for the Plan Year submission.
 The most recent Wage and Tax Statement can be used if that statement is not available.
 See A refers to the Employer's most recent Quarterly Wage and Tax Statement.

 - Employees On or (Off) as of Census Date.
-It is understood this will be the net change in employed individuals compared to the date of the census being reconciled.
+It's understood this will be the net change in employed individuals compared to the date of the census being reconciled.
 This number can be negative in the event Employees have left in the interim time period.
 This question must be answered; otherwise, the census will not save to the Client’s Document Center.
 If the answer is zero, 0 must entered; the field cannot be blank.

-- Employees Not Working 30 Hours a Week.
+- Employees Not Working 30 Hours (or FT Hours) a Week.

 - Less Those Employees with Qualified Waivers.
 Employees with qualified waivers for other coverage are deducted at this time.

 - Plus Continuants (Not on Wage and Tax).
 Continuants not on the Wage and Tax Statement are identified and added back in this step.

 - Net Eligible Employees.
 (Line 7 = Lines 4 - 5 + 6)

-- Participation Rate.
+- Participation Rate, must be over 75%.
 This is calculated line 8 divided by line 7.

 - Continuation Program in Effect.
-If line 9 is over for over 50% of the work days in the preceding year, the group qualifies for COBRA treatment, else State Continuation.
+If line 9 is over 19 for over 50% of the work days in the preceding year, the Client qualifies for COBRA treatment, otherwise, it's State Continuation.

 - Medicare Primary.
-If line 10 is under 20 and the Participating Employer has employees over 65 and otherwise eligible, they may want to apply for the Medicare Primary exemption.
+If line 10 is under 20 and the Participating Employer has Employees over 65 and otherwise eligible, they may be able to apply for the Medicare Primary exemption.